ISUgenomics/bioinformatics-workbook/Appendix/Unix/slurm-basics.md

 | STATE | maintenance, mix, idle, down, allocated |
 | NODELIST| the node names with a given STATE|

 With this information it is possible to find partitions that have idle nodes that could be used for a job.
-Unfortunately, sinfo by itself is a bit messy so I have created an alias that formats the output to be easier to read
+Unfortunately, <span style="color:Blue">sinfo</span> by itself is a bit messy so I have created an alias that formats the output to be easier to read

 ```bash
 sinfo -o "%20P %5D %14F %10m %11l %N"